theodoremoreland/TopWine/README.md

 1. Which types of wine have the highest ratings?
 2. Which types of wine command the highest prices?
 3. Which states produce wines that command the highest prices?
-4. Which states produce wines that
+4. Which states produce wines that have the highest ratings?

 Visualizations:
     Map Layers: